 Rye Castle Museum has not told us about their dining options.

-Rye Castle Museum has not told us if they are fully wheelchair friendly.
+No, Rye Castle Museum is not wheelchair friendly.

-Rye Castle Museum has not told us if they are fully pushchair friendly.
+No, Rye Castle Museum have stated they are not pushchair friendly.

 Rye Castle Museum has not told us if they are dog friendly.